AMERICAN STUDIES (AMST)

 Covers the definition and documentation of communities within North Carolina through research, study, and field work of communities.
 Each student produces a documentary on a specific community.
 Previously offered as AMST 275.
 Honors version available.

-Examines the ways in which visual works - paintings, photographs, sculpture, architecture, film, advertising, and other images - communicate the values of American culture and raise questions about American experiences.
+Examines the ways in which films communicate the values of American culture and raise questions about American experiences.

 This course explores ethnicity in the South and focuses on the history and culture of Jewish Southerners from their arrival in the Carolinas in the 17th century to the present day.